raul23/ebook-classifier-training/README.rst

 Classification options:

---clf CLF                              The name of the classifier along with its parameters to be used for classifying ebooks.
+--clf CLF_PARAMS                       The name of the classifier along with its parameters to be used for classifying ebooks.
                                        (default: ['RidgeClassifier', 'tol=1e-06', 'solver="sparse_cg"'])

 |